Incredible things you didn’t know about America’s oceans

 It's home to giant manta ray

 The wingspan of a giant manta ray can reach up to an amazing 29 feet (8.8m) – that’s about four and a half times the height of basketball legend Michael Jordan.
-These beguiling creatures, which can live for up to 40 years, have the biggest brains of any fish studied so far and are far bigger than their cousins, the reef manta rays, whose wingspan rarely exceeds around 11 feet (3.4m).
+These beguiling creatures, which can live for up to 40 years, have the biggest brains of any fish studied so far and are much bigger than their cousins, the reef manta rays, whose wingspan rarely exceeds around 11 feet (3.4m).

 There's a statue of Jesus Christ